h8d13/Vase/README.md

 `$ ./main -a /dev/sdX`  : Complete workflow (build, sign, flash, log)

-> Assumes valid GPG key setup: `gpg --full-generate-key` and follow prompts. `gpg --list-secret-keys` for building and KVM compatible hardware for VM options.
-Also assumes valid sudo profile.
+> Assumes valid GPG key setup: `gpg --full-generate-key` and follow prompts for building and KVM compatible hardware for VM options.
 > Mostly tooling for devs...
 More readmes included.

 To change the post install code aswell: